AAbasinejad/Network_Analysis/README.md

 * [*__`Arisnumber.py`__*](https://github.com/AAbasinejad/CS-Network/blob/master/Arisnumber.py):

-This file contains a class named `class Shortest_Path():` which is used to find the weight of the shortest path that connects the input author with [Aris](http://aris.me/) and the group number of each node of graph, using a given set of author.
+This module contains a class named `class Shortest_Path():` which is used to find the weight of the shortest path that connects the input author with [Aris](http://aris.me/) and the group number of each node of graph, using a given set of author.

 Modules and libraries which has to be imported:
 ```python